Fahrney’s Midnight Blues Ever Write Fountain Pen Ink

-Back in June I visited Washington DC and did a tour of the local stationery stores to see what cool office supplies I could dig up, and one of the places I stopped was Fahrney’s Pens.
-While I was there ogling over all of the great pens and notebooks, I also picked up a bottle of their Midnight Blues Ever Write Fountain Pen Ink.
+In June I visited Washington DC and did a tour of the local stationery stores to see what cool office supplies I could dig up.
+One of the places I stopped was Fahrney’s Pens, and I am glad I made it a point to get there.
+While I was there checking out all of the great pens and notebooks, I also picked up a bottle of their Midnight Blues Ever Write Fountain Pen Ink.

-The ink comes in a 1.5 oz (or .5 mL) bottle, and as you can see from the Fahrney’s website, you can pick up a bottle for about $9.50, but if you are buying 12 or more you can also get a nice discount.
+The ink comes in a 1.5 oz or .5 mL bottle that as you can see from the Fahrney’s website, you can pick up a bottle for about $9.50.
+If you are buying 12 or more you can also get a nice discount.
 The bottle itself is kind of a no-frills glass cylinder, but I don’t really expect anything from a fountain pen ink bottle other than it not breaking or leaking on me.

 I was under the impression that Fahrney’s ink was basically Private Reserve with a Fahrney’s label on top.
 It seems that way since they name their colors exactly the same as PR.
 Does anyone know off-hand if this is true?
 Should we do a test and I’ll break out a bottle of PR Midnight Blues to compare?